-18 Mar Structuring your communication so it sticks in your audience’s mind and they are compelled to take the action you require
+18 Mar Effective Presentation Tip: Structure your communication so it sticks in your audience’s mind

 An excerpt from Michelle Bowden’s internationally published, best-selling book: How to Present: the ultimate guide to presenting your ideas and influencing people using techniques that actually work (Wiley)